rzeldent/esp32-flightradar24-ttgo/README.md

 - Enjoy!

 ## Modifying the configuration
-- When booting, the device waits 30 seconds for a connection.
+- When booting, the device waits 15 seconds for a connection.
 Make a connection to the SSID indicated on the screen using the AP password.
 - When connected, go to the ip of the device and, when prompted for the credentials, enter 'admin' and the AP password.
 - When the password is lost, a quick fix is to change the CONFIG_VERSION constant and flash the device.
 This will reset the configuration.
+- When finished disconnect from the wireless network.
+This should reset the flightradar.
+Resetting is also a good alternative...

-## Case
+## Case / Enclosure
 Please take a look at the STL file to create a case for the flightradar to host the TTGO Display and a battery.
 Files can be found at [Thingverse](https://www.thingiverse.com/thing:5412296/files).
 Thanks to Erwin Reid for creating the models.

 ## Credits